 The Unoaked Chardonnay is fermented in stainless steel tanks and left on the lees for 16 weeks to capture the essence of Chardonnay purity.

-Chamonix Chardonnay on release has a bright straw colour with greenish highlights and an intense aroma that recalls ripe apples, lime and pears with hints of herbs and tropical fruit.
+On release it has a bright straw colour with greenish highlights and an intense aroma that recalls ripe apples, lime and pears with hints of herbs and tropical fruit.
 Bright and steely dry in flavour, the grapefruit and spice sensations are buoyed by zesty acidity that refreshes the palate through a smooth finish.

-Our Chamonix Chardonnay is released in the first year after the harvest.
 The wine shows bright straw yellow colours with golden highlights and ample aromas in scents that recall tropical fruits and grapefruit, mingling with hints of oatmeal, caramel and nutmeg.
-Medium-bodied with richly complex flavours of fruit.
-The wine is balanced and supported by a touch of light oak, carrying through tilt to the last sip.
+Medium-bodied with richly complex fruit flavours.

-Sauvignon Blanc Reserve in the first year after harvest shows a pale straw colour, fresh aromas with scents of exotic spice, figs, grapefruit and thyme.
+Chamonix Reserve in the first year after harvest shows a pale straw colour, fresh aromas with scents of exotic spice, figs, nettle, and grapefruit.
 On the palate it is full and round with rich fruit sensation and minerality balanced by bracing acidity.

 The wine reaches its prime in about 5 years after release.